iconify/documentation/documents/pages/tools/tools2/icon-set/toggle-character.md

 }
 ```

-It is safe to modify characters directly in `[prop]entries` property.
+It is safe to modify characters directly in `[func]entries` property.

 ## Example